Eugène Marais: His early years, before and during the Boer War

 Marais was born in Pretoria, the thirteenth and last child of Jan Christiaan Nielen Marais and Catharina Helena Cornelia van Niekerk.
 He attended school in Pretoria, Boshof and Paarl, and much of his early education was in English, as were his earliest poems.
 He matriculated at the age of sixteen.

 His family fluently spoke Afrikaans, Dutch, and English.
-In Marais' early teens, he started writing English poetry and greedily devoured the verse of William Shakespeare, John Milton, Robert Burns, the Lake poets, and the English Romantics.
+In Marais's early teens, he started writing English poetry and greedily devoured the verse of William Shakespeare, John Milton, Robert Burns, the Lake poets, and the English Romantics.

-After leaving school, he worked in Pretoria as a legal clerk and then as a journalist before becoming owner (at the age of twenty) of a newspaper called Land en Volk (Country and (the Afrikaner) People).
+After leaving school, he worked in Pretoria as a legal clerk and then as a journalist before becoming owner (1891, at the age of twenty) of a newspaper called Land en Volk (Country and (the Afrikaner) People).
 He involved himself deeply in local politics.
 In his role as a journalist and newspaper editor, Marais became a vocal critic of Paul Kruger, the widely revered President of the Republic of Transvaal, which made Marais a very unpopular figure.

 He began taking opiates at an early age and graduated to morphine (then considered to be non-habit forming and safe) very soon thereafter.
 He became addicted, and his drug addiction ruled his affairs and actions to a greater or lesser extent throughout his life.
 When asked why he took drugs, he variously pleaded ill health, insomnia and, later, the death of his young wife as a result of the birth of his only child.
 Much later, he blamed accidental addiction while ill with malaria in Mozambique.
-Some claim his use of drugs was experimental and influenced by the philosophy of de Quincey.
+Some claim his use of drugs was experimental and influenced by the philosophy of Thomas De Quincey.

-Marais married Aletta "Lettie" Beyers (1871-1895), about whom he wrote in a letter to a friend: "She is just about the most perfect female in body and mind that God ever planted in South Africa."
+Marais married Aletta "Lettie" Beyers (1871–1895), about whom he wrote in a letter to a friend: "She is just about the most perfect female in body and mind that God ever planted in South Africa."
 Shortly after the birth of a son, and eleven months into the marriage, she died from puerperal fever, purportedly caused by the inebriated doctor who attended the birth.
-The child, Eugène Charles Gerard Marais (1895-1977) was Marais' only child.
+The child, Eugène Charles Gerard Marais (1895–1977) was Marais's only child.
 The death devastated Marais and caused him to sink further into morphine addiction.

-In 1897 — still in his mid-twenties – Marais went to London to read medicine.
+In 1897 – still in his mid-twenties – Marais went to London to read medicine.
 However, under pressure from his friends, he entered the Inner Temple to study law.
 He qualified as an advocate.
 When the Boer War broke out in 1899, he was put on parole as an enemy alien in London.
 During the latter part of the war he joined a German expedition that sought to ship ammunition and medicines to the Boer Commandos via Portuguese East Africa.
 However, he was struck down there by malaria and, before the supplies could be delivered to the Boers, the war ended in 1902.